junzis/openap-top/README.md

 flight = optimizer.trajectory(objective="fuel")
 ```

-You can specify different objective functions as:
+Other predefined objective functions are available, for example:

 ```python
 # Cost index 30 (out of max 100)